Rosibell Arcia, MD

 Phone: (312) 864-4505Email

-The Department of Pediatrics maintains an active academic and clinical affiliation with Rush University Medical Center.
-Many attending physicians work in both locations, and our residents have the opportunity to participate in a number of clinical rotations at Rush.
+The Department of Pediatrics maintains an academic and clinical affiliation with Rush University Medical Center.
 Medical students from Rush University Medical Center rotate in our department for their core Pediatrics rotation, giving our residents ample opportunity to teach.
-Senior medical students from both American and International medical schools participate in sub-specialty electives.

 In addition to General Academic Pediatrics, the Department of Pediatrics at Stroger offers a full range of subspecialties, including Adolescent Medicine, Allergy/Immunology, Cardiology, Child Abuse Pediatrics, Child Behavior and Development, Endocrinology, Gastroenterology, Hematology/Oncology, Infectology, Neonatology, Nephrology, Neurology, Pediatric Emergency Medicine, and Pediatric Intensive Care.